TEEC and azimuthal correlations in forward {\gamma}-hadron production in proton-proton and proton-lead collisions at LHC: Results

 Fig.~\ref{TEEC} shows $\gamma$-hadron TEEC in pp and p$Pb$ for both ATLAS (left) and FoCal (right) kinematics.
 There is a significant suppression in p$Pb$ TEEC compared to pp. The suppression is more pronounced in the back-to-back ($\phi \sim \pi$) region.
-Notice, our TEEC definition involves a normalization factor, so the suppression is due to an interplay of the shape of the TMD distributions for proton and lead, and not just the overall suppression of the lead TMD.
+Notice, that our TEEC is normalized, so the suppression is due to an interplay of the shape of the TMD distributions for proton and lead, and not just the overall suppression of the lead TMD.
 In these computations the $p_{T\,\mathrm{Trig}}$ was set to 5 GeV.
-In order to better visualize this suppression, in Fig.~\ref{raTEEC} we show the factor $R^{\mathrm{TEEC}}_{\mathrm{p}Pb}$ defined as:
+In order to better visualize this suppression, in Fig.~\ref{raTEEC} we show the suppression factor $R^{\mathrm{TEEC}}_{\mathrm{p}Pb}$ defined as: